drsteamroller/anonymize_pcaps/Usage/example_run.md

 data: {data}

 It gives you the timestamp, but the period count might make it easier to ID which packet is causing the problem.

+Some of the flags are not used in these examples.
+Some of them are self-explanatory.

+-pm, --preserve-macs: turns off MAC address scramble.
+The original MAC addresses will appear in the scrubbed file

+-pi, --preserve-ips: same as -pm, but with IP addresses

+-O=<OUTFILE>: Change the name of the \*mpdaddr.txt output log file